radical-lab/radical-lab.github.io/README.md

 	* [ ] gumboots
 	* [ ] van: gear stick inbetween the middle seat legs, mattress in the windowless back, tinted windows, roll cage, rear view s/mirror/camera/,.. (diy security system: 360°×360° cameras, echolocation sonar, radar,., blackbox, jamming pings to toggle stealth-mode, live streaming, gps tracking,..)
 * [ ] linux compatible hardware: raspberry pi + raspbian = √radical + prolog + (hydro)electronics + ☥42 + 𝄞03 + $rc +..
+* [ ] carpentry tools: (s/bookcase/ramdisx drivebays (make it look dangerous, and `$command @args` instead of a booklever)/ hydro) computer tower, ups, massive battery, redundancy systems, easy-clean-filter positive turbofan, electromagnetic-surfaced /clean|cool|vacwm/ room, faraday cage, (¿bubbly=dusty? iprefer filterless) mineral oil immersion circulator in a tub
 * [ ] entertainment hardware: apu(amd + ati = i like when brickworks together; expection = intel + nvidia; nvidia claims invention of gpu, kind of like intel, and cpu, but they both overcharge, and none of the big s/four/three/ are open)
 * [ ] openbci
 * [ ] debt($0÷$36872.18@help) …i have $272.97 super; why can't they put that into it? that /coupled|paired/ c̄ promotion should even it out to $30k (it's kind of an odd even though)

+human perception
+it's not only /visual|auditory|illusory/ phenomenon; but also biochemical,.. dna testing for intoxicants isn't indicative of intoxicating experience; just like allergies,.. brainwaves may even appear to be equal, but each odd perspective can be different

 ---